richard5zx/idioms_front/README.md

 # idioms_front
 ## Motivation
 Upon finishing a few example projects from my bootcamp classes I decided to apply it to creating a fullstack application that I believe maybe useful to me.
-Hence, I decided to create an app to practice idioms
+Hence, I decided to create an app to practice idioms.

 ## Introduction
-This is the API for the idioms applications that will be used in conjunction with (idioms_front).\
+This is the UI for the idioms applications that will be used in conjunction with (idioms_front).\
 Functions:
 - Idioms for different langauge
 - Daily idiom practice